Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 ### Step 5: Wazuh Node - Active Response (Host Isolation)

-Drag a **Wazuh** node onto the canvas and connect it to the conditional line.
+Search for **Wazuh** in the Shuffle app search bar and drag it onto the canvas.
+Connect it to the TheHive node.
+When prompted, enter your Wazuh API credentials to authenticate the node.
 Configure it as follows:

 | Field    | Value                  |
 |----------|------------------------|